 The University offers a broad range of courses dealing with Indian, Chinese and Japanese cultures.
 The Asian Studies Committee, headed by the director of Asian Studies, oversees both a major in Asian Studies and a minor in Asian Studies.
 Students with a special interest in Asia are urged to take advantage of opportunities to study, either for a term or a full academic year, in India, China or Japan.
 (The Asian Studies Program has substantial scholarships available for all Asian Studies majors wishing to study in Asia.)
 Graduates of the Asian studies program typically go on to employment in business and education or enter professional and graduate schools.
 In addition to a major or minor in Asian Studies, minors in Japanese and Chinese language are offered.
-Consult the Modern Languages section of the catalog.
 The Asian Studies Committee periodically reviews the list of courses that may be applied to both the Asian Studies major and minor.